 Consider bringing an Ethernet cable.
 Although your accommodation will probably have wifi arranged by your landlord or you and the other tenants, connecting your laptop or computer to the router with a cable can improve your connection.

 You'll spend plenty of time in your home, but you'll also travel to and from lectures, study at university buildings, and spend time with friends and societies outside of the house.

 - a strong bag or rucksack to get your stuff to and from lectures.

 a rain coat and hat, and possibly an umbrella for super rainy days — Portsmouth can be very windy though, so don't just rely on your umbrella to keep you dry!

 What to keep at home

 You might be tempted to bring everything you own with you to uni but you'll probably only live in the same house for a year.
 That's a lot of items to move when some of them won't see any use.
 Most students head home over the Christmas break so you can pick up or drop off more items in December too.

 Here are some things that you should not bring with you:

 - Your car – Most cities don't have much student parking.
 You'll usually find that getting to and around campus is easy on foot, by bike or by bus.

 - All your clothes – You'll need clothes for autumn and winter during your first term but you probably won't need your summer outfits yet.
 Pack sensibly.

-- Too much stationary – You'll need some stationary to get through the year but you can buy a new set of pens or notebooks when you need them.
+- Too much stationery – You'll need some stationery to get through the year but you can buy a new set of pens or notebooks when you need them.
 Replacing items as you need them is more efficient than bringing lots with you that you don't end up using.

 - Printer – Universities have printing services available so you generally won't need your own printer.
 If you do bring a small printer, make sure you have paper and know what ink cartridges you need if they run out.